-Many people are wondering whether they need an End User Licence Agreement (EULA) for the App (or application) that they have developed (like an iPhone App, Mac App, or iPad App).
+Many people are wondering whether they need an App EULA (or Application End User Licence Agreement) for the App (or application) that they have developed (like an iPhone App, Mac App, or iPad App).
 It might be an App for Apple, Android, Blackberry or Nokia devices.
 In this article, we look at why you might need one.
 We look at the App Store Terms and Conditions and the Android Market Terms.
 And then give you a summary of the position and advice on what steps to take.
 When can you use the default EULA?
 Is the position different with Apple and Android Apps?
 Is there a template EULA for Android Apps?

 App Store Terms and Conditions

 There are terms and conditions that apply to the App Store.
 The relevant bits for the purpose of this article are set out below.
 We have highlighted the important bits in red.